Williams runs No. 6 Irish past No. 24 Hokies, 45-23 | New Country 923

 THE TAKEAWAY

 Notre Dame: Book was perfect on the opening drive, completing all seven of his throws for 58 yards.
-He was far less effective throwing the ball downfield.
-He badly overthrew Chris Finke twice, including once when Finke was well behind Tyree Rodgers and could have coasted into the end zone.
+He also hit Chris Finke for 58 yards on the first play of Notre Dame’s second possession, but was far less effective throwing the ball downfield the rest of the way.
+He badly overthrew Finke twice, including once when Finke was well behind Tyree Rodgers and could have coasted into the end zone.

+“I told him don’t worry about it,” Williams said of Book.
+“He’s a great quarterback and he has to continue to step up.”

 Virginia Tech: The Hokies’ lack of defensive depth is catching up with them.
-They were without starting free safety Divine Deablo, who the school said was not medically cleared to play, forcing Rodgers into extended action.
-Defensive coordinator Bud Foster has had to replace eight starters, plus Deablo, since last season.
+They were without starting free safety Divine Deablo, who Foster said tweaked a hamstring in practice on Wednesday, forcing Rodgers into extended action.
+The Hokies have had to replace eight starters, plus Deablo, since last season.

 POLL IMPLICATIONS